 Yes, it was that bad.
 Still hoping no one saw me.
 But, can you blame me?
-It’s lovely!
+It's so tasty!

-What’s great about this pie, is it’s easy to make.
+What's great about this home-made pudding pie, is it's easy to make.

 Pudding is not hard to make and home-made pudding beats all any pudding that comes in a box, whenever you have the chance to spare a few minutes (approximately 10 minutes to whip up) and make something so freaking good, you'll be like, "wth"!